I'm a Frog! An Elephant & Piggie Book

 Elephant's pretty worried.
 Here's his friend Piggie, hopping all over the place shouting, "Ribbit! ribbit!" and insisting he's really a frog.
 What if Elephant becomes a frog, too?
 When Piggie stops his hopping long enough to explain his game of pretend, he wants Elephant to start shouting, "Ribbit!" along with him.
 But Elephant has his own ideas.

 Is it any good?

-Although I'M A FROG doesn't have the creative oomph of Let's Go for a Drive! or the wonderful cleverness of We Are in a Book!, there's no passing up the fun of sitting down with kids to read a new-to-them Elephant & Piggie book.
+This doesn't have the creative oomph of Let's Go for a Drive! or the wonderful cleverness of We Are in a Book, but there's no denying the fun of reading your kids a new-to-them Elephant & Piggie book.
 Expect more high-energy entertainment: hopping, more hopping, nervous pachyderm sweating, and quite a spirited round of "No, I can't!" and "Yes, you can!"
 All of Piggie's exaggerated enthusiasm in I'm a Frog makes a joyous contrast to Elephant's equally exaggerated worry.
 And, as always, there's a nice surprise at the end: Elephant will join in Piggie's game -- but in his own way.

 Families can talk about...

 Families can talk about pretending.
 What do you like to pretend to be?
 An animal or a person with a special job, such as a firefighter?
 Piggie mentions that yes, grown-ups pretend, too.
 Parents -- is this true?

 Which Elephant & Piggie book is your favorite?
 Why?